namespace-ee/react-calendar-timeline/README.md

 ```

 The preferred (fastest) option is to give unix timestamps in milliseconds for `start_time` and `end_time`.
 Objects that convert to them (JavaScript Date or moment()) will also work, but will be a lot slower.

+### defaultTimeStart and defaultTimeEnd

+Unless overridden by `visibleTimeStart` and `visibleTimeEnd`, specify where the calendar begins and where it ends.
+This parameter expects a Date or moment object.

+### visibleTimeStart and visibleTimeEnd

+The exact viewport of the calendar.
+When these are specified, scrolling in the calendar must be orchestrated by the `onTimeChange` function.
+This parameter expects a unix timestamp in milliseconds.

+**Note that you need to provide either `defaultTimeStart/End` or `visibleTimeStart/End` for the timeline to function**

 ### selected